 8) Position the top bracket.
 Then install the positive battery cable first and then the negative cable.
 Make it a quick push-on affair—you want to avoid arcing that can damage computers.
 Tighten the hold-down bolts and nuts.
-Once the new battery is installed, you can remove the supplemental power.
+Once the new battery is installed, you can disconnect the ESA30 cable from the jumper pack.

 This procedure keeps the PCM fully powered up and prevents it from losing all it “adaptive memory.”
 So you can start the engine and go without the PCM having to relearn all the values.

 NOTE: Ricksfreeautorepairadvice.com receives a commission on items purchased using this amazon link.